tjw-lint/jest-serializer-vue-tjw/README.md

 1. This version automatically removes `data-v-1234abcd=""` from snapshots.
 1. This version can optionally remove all html comments `<!-- whatever -->` from your snapshots.
 1. This version can optionally remove `id="testWhatever"` from your snapshots.
+1. This version can optionally remove `class="test-token"` from your snapshots.
 1. This version has an experimental feature to display JSON data stored in HTML attributes instead of `href="[object Object]"`
 1. This version has much better snapshot defaults.
 1. This version lets you control your snapshot formatting with an API.